timnewsham/myv8/README.md

 This directory contains the files needed to build a (somewhat) clean UNIX v8 installation from tape.
 It requires that you have "expect" and simh's "vax780" installed in your path.
-(Ubuntu: `apt-get install simh expect wget`).
+(Ubuntu: `apt-get install simh expect`).
 (Note: sorry: Ubuntu's version of simh doesn't quite cut it.
 You'll need to build vax780 from the latest sources, at http://simh.trailing-edge.com/).
 To build a new system run `./setup`.